blog title image for big problem little problem activities

 This book is all about conquering frustrations no matter what the problem is, told from the perspective of a father.
 In this story, a dad teaches his son to solve daily challenges of life and in turn, the surprising ways in which a child can teach a grown-up to remember what is important too.

-3. Size of the Problem vs Reaction
+3. Fun big problem little problem activities: Size of the Problem vs Reaction

 Have fun with your students by having a set of common scenarios and a set of common reactions (productive and not so productive).
 Invite them to pick a scenario and act it out; then, pick a reaction card and react to that situation in whatever reaction you chose, good or bad.